By Mike Simpson

 Preparing Good Questions To Ask During An Interview

-You can learn a lot about an open position through the basic application process, but to really get the down and dirty about what will be expected of you, you need to make sure you prepare good questions to ask in an interview as well.
+You can learn a lot about an open position through the basic application process, but to really get the down and dirty about what will be expected of you, you need to make sure you prepare good questions to ask the interviewer as well.

 Isn’t that awkward?
 I mean, are hiring managers okay with me asking for more details?